ENGINEERING AND TECHNOLOGY

 Program Director, Engineering Management

 Khoo Voon Ching holds two Master’s degrees, namely, the M.Sc by research from Asia eUniversity and a Master of Business Administration degree from Akamai University, USA.
 Voon Ching obtained his professional qualifications as an incorporated engineer from the Engineering Council, UK, and as a certified planning engineer from the American Academy of Project Management, USA.
 He also studied in the University Technology of Malaysia to obtain his diploma in Mechanical Engineering and in Institute First Robotics Industrial Science to acquire an advanced diploma in Robotics and Automation Engineering.
-Voon Ching is also obtained the PhD in management from Akamai University.
+Voon Ching is also obtained the PhD in management.
 Voon Ching has many years of industry experience, specializing in automation and semiconductor testing.
 He first worked for ASM Assembly Equipment as a service engineer before he moved to Semiconductor Testing Automation.
 As a sales manager with COHU, Inc., he was involved in multi-site test handler sales and service activities.
 He implemented multi-site testing handlers in many MNCs involved in semiconductor testing, which primarily aimed to reduce testing costs.
 His research interests include technology management, cost reduction through technology, and the efficiency of technology to improve human condition.
 Mr. Khoo is a member of the Institution of Mechanical Engineers and the International Associations of Engineers.
 He is a fellow of the American Academy of Project Management.

 Harvey Menden, Ph.D.